radicle-dev/old.radicle.xyz/content/blog/intro-post.md

 # Intro

-`radicle` is a system for code collaboration that has several advantages over existing systems:
+`radicle` is a system for code collaboration that PPhas several advantages over existing systems:

 - It is completely [peer-to-peer](https://en.wikipedia.org/wiki/Peer-to-peer)